ifsheldon/SimpleUnityDemo/README.md

 ## Notice

-New version has been developed on Unity 2019.1 and VS 2019, so lower versions of Unity and VS may have potential issues.
+New version has been developed on Unity 2019.1.11 and VS 2019, so lower versions of Unity and VS may have potential issues.

+## Potential Issues

+* Issues may occur when concurrent calls on Skills